Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

   ![Installing software on HPC systems](https://462000265.lumidata.eu/4day-20231003/img/LUMI-4day-20231003-software/EasyBuildInstallingSoftwareHPC.png){ loading=lazy }
 </figure>

-Software on HPC systems is **rarely installed from RPMs** for various reasons.
+Software on HPC systems is **rarely installed from RPMs** (a popular format to package Linux software distributed as binaries) or any other similar format for various reasons.
 Generic RPMs are **rarely optimised for the specific CPU** of the system as they have to work on a range of systems and including optimised code paths in a single executable for multiple architectures is hard to even impossible.